uilianries/imgui/Sponsors.md

 **Patreon supporters (2015-2019) <3**

 From November 2014 to December 2019, the development of Dear ImGui has been financially supported by generous users on Patreon.
 Here's a list of those supporters, roughly ordered by joining date (some people opted out of this list, please reach out to be added/removed).
+(Note that the sponsoring levels here don't match the ones used for corps above)

 _Double Chocolate_
 - Greggman, Aras Pranckevičius, Runner, Aiden Koss.